Firstapostolicchurch/documentation/content/applications/hr/payroll/contracts.rst

 Select the :guilabel:`Garnished Type` from the drop-down menu.
 Choose from:

-- :guilabel:`Attachment of Salary`: Any payments taken out towards something that is *not* child support.
+- :guilabel:`Attachment of Salary`: any payments taken out towards something that is *not* child support.
 Typically any garnishments such as lawsuit payments, payments toward taxes owed, etc.
-- :guilabel:`Assignment of Salary`: Any deduction that is not required but voluntary, such as a pre-tax allocation to a college savings account.
+- :guilabel:`Assignment of Salary`: any deduction that is not required but voluntary, such as a pre-tax allocation to a college savings account.
-- :guilabel:`Child Support`: Any payments taken out specifically for child support.
+- :guilabel:`Child Support`: any payments taken out specifically for child support.

 Enter the start and end dates the entry applies to.
-Click on the drop-down menu under :guilabel:`From` and :guilabel:`To`, navigate to the correct month and year by using the :guilabel:`< > (arrow)` icons, then click on the :guilabel:`date`.
+Click on the drop-down menu under :guilabel:`From` and :guilabel:`To`, navigate to the correct month and year by using the :icon:`fa-chevron-left` :icon:`fa-chevron-right` :guilabel:`(arrow)` icons, then click on the :guilabel:`date`.

 Last, enter the :guilabel:`Amount` that each payslip pays towards the entry.

-To delete a line, click the :guilabel:`🗑️ (trash can)` icon at the end of the line.
+To delete a line, click the :icon:`fa-trash-o` :guilabel:`(trash can)` icon at the end of the line.

 Save and send the contract
 --------------------------